 PGA Tour Record: Most Strokes Under Par, 72 Holes

 How low can they go?
 How many strokes, that is, under par are PGA Tour players capable of scoring in a 72-hole tournament?
-It took until 2003 before any PGA Tour golfer finished at 30-under, but several more have since joined that club.
+It took until 2003 before any PGA Tour golfer finished at 30-under, but multiple more have since joined that club.

 What we're talking about here is the PGA Tour record for score in relation to par.
 Or, to put it another way, the most strokes under par.
 For the list of lowest such scores below, we are (following the PGA Tour's lead) only considering scores from 72-hole tournaments.
 But there are a few notes below the list that you might find interesting, too.